b4uharsha/mlc-llm/README.md

 # Start an interactive shell with the repo mounted
 docker run --rm -it -v "$PWD:/workspace" mlc-llm-dev bash
 ```
+The container entrypoint will run any command provided.
+If no command is given, it starts the FastAPI server by default.

 ## Live Demo & Sample Output